jleechung/banksy-zenodo/README.md

-Scripts to reproduce BANKSY analyses.
+### Scripts to reproduce BANKSY analyses.

+Note: This is not the main BANKSY repo.
+That can be found here: [R version](https://github.com/prabhakarlab/Banksy), [Python version](https://github.com/prabhakarlab/Banksy_py/tree/main)

 The scripts in this repo run with BANKSY version 0.1.5.
 This is a legacy version that uses a custom BANKSY object (i.e., not the SingleCellExperiment class in the latest version).